AllenInstitute/GeneOrthology/README.md

 #### Level of Support

-We do not anticipate updates to this tool, so long as NCBI retains current format of ontology table.
+We do not anticipate updates to this tool, so long as NCBI retains current format of orthology table.
 That said, we encourage submission of issues.

 #### Contribution Agreement